 GPUs address a major drawback of CPUs – the ability to process a large amount of data in parallel and can operate on very wide data sets.
 Fundamentally, GPUs are CPU-like because they have fixed hardware and operate using software instructions.
 A single instruction could process a thousand pieces of data or more, making them suitable for specific domains such as graphics acceleration, high performance computing, video processing, certain forms of machine learning, and more.
 Fundamentally, however, a GPU’s basic architecture and data flow are fixed prior to manufacturing.

 FPGAs give programmers and designers the ability to adapt and update the compute architecture with greater flexibility —resulting in domain-specific architectures that are more specific to their requirements.
 FPGAs are not new, but are becoming more necessary due to the speed of innovation in areas like artificial intelligence.
-The first commercial-use FPGA was invented in 1985 by Xilinx, which dominates 60%-70% of today’s market for FPGAs.
+The first commercial-use FPGA was invented in 1985 by AMD, which dominates 60%-70% of today’s market for FPGAs.

 Free Ebook Download